maximilien/i18n4go/README.md

 ## rewrite-package

-The general usage for `-c rewrite-package` command is:
+The general usage for `rewrite-package` command is:

 ```
   ...
   REWRITE-PACKAGE:

-  -c rewrite-package         the rewrite package command
+  rewrite-package            the rewrite package command

   -f                         the source go file to be rewritten
   -d                         the directory containing the go files to rewrite